kiko-serra/PFL_PROJECT2/README.md

 The `move(+GameState, +Move, -NewGameState)` predicate takes three arguments: the current game state (represented as a list) that contains the next player to make a move, a proposed move (also represented as a list), and the resulting new game state after the move has been executed (also represented as a list).
 The function begins by obtaining a list of valid moves that can be made from the current game state for the player by calling the `valid_moves` predicate.
 It then checks to see if the proposed move is a member of this list by using the `length` and `member` built-in predicates.
 If the proposed move is not valid, the new game state is set to be the same as the current game state.
-If the proposed move is valid, the function updates the game state to reflect the movement of the piece by calling the `get_piece,` `update_board,` `update_piece_position,` and `update_player` predicates.
+If the proposed move is valid, the function updates the game state to reflect the movement of the piece by calling the `get_piece`, `update_board`, `update_piece_position`, and `update_player` predicates.
 It also removes any pieces that have moved off the board by calling the `off_the_board_pieces` predicate.

 ### Game Over